-Retired as President of TD Asset Management Inc. in 2010 following a 30 year career in institutional investment and investment management.
-She currently serves on the Boards of TD Asset Management USA Funds Inc. in New York, Ontario Teachers' Pension Plan, Crombie Real Estate Investment Trust and Queen's University where she is Chair.
-Her previous board experience includes the Canadian Coalition for Good Governance, whose Governance Committee she chaired, Greenwood College School, the Investment Counselling Association of Canada, the Perimeter Institute, the Shaw Festival and UNICEF Canada.
-Ms. Palk is a member of the Institute of Corporate Directors, a Fellow of the Canadian Securities Institute and a CFA charterholder.
+Ms. Palk retired as President of TD Asset Management Inc. in 2010 following a 30 year career in institutional investment and investment management.
+She currently serves on the Boards of TD Asset Management USA Funds Inc. in New York, Ontario Teachers' Pension Plan and Crombie Real Estate Investment Trust.
+Her previous board experience includes the Canadian Coalition for Good Governance, whose Governance Committee she chaired.
+Greenwood College School, the Investment Counselling Association of Canada, the Perimeter Institute, the Shaw Festival, UNICEF Canada and Queen's University, where she was the Chair of the board of Trustees.
+Ms. Palk is a member of the Institute of Corporate Directors. a Fellow of the Canadian Securities Institute and a CFA charterholder.
 She holds a Bachelor of Arts (Honours, Economics) degree from Queen's University, and has been named one of Canada's Top 100 Most Powerful Women (2004).